Hi, I'm Keith Robertson. Born and bred in North Wales. I've done many different things over the years. Too many to list here I guess.

 Looking back now it was all so primitive.
 All low resolution and no real way of sharing it with anyone as the internet was all working on analogue modems.
 You had to keep the file size really small and no-one else could see the great stuff I could on my own computer screen.

-I found it very stimulating, I could see where it could go, though it may take some time…
+I found it very stimulating, I could see where it could go, though very slowly at the time…

 Today it's all so different.
 Massive files aren't an issue, quality can be very good, sharing is easy.